 Accommodation and food

 You will be living in comfortable on-site volunteer accommodation.
-This is on a shared basis with 1 – 2 other people.
+This is on a shared basis.
 The rooms are basic yet comfortable, and provide a lovely environment to relax at the end of a busy day outside.
 Rooms have small porches outside where you can relax with a good book or in the company of other volunteers.
 Bathrooms have flush toilets and hot showers.

 Three meals per day are provided in the main lodge, just a short walk from your accommodation.
 Food is varied and hearty, and all dietary requirements can be catered for.
 Food includes pasta, curry, pizza, stews, rice dishes and vegetable dishes.

 What about the safari?

 After 10 days at the rhino sanctuary, you will be collected and driven to the plains and hills of the Murchison Falls National Park.
 Search for elephants, leopards, baboons, giraffes, buffalo and lions, all the while enjoying the classic African safari.
 You will also enjoy a boat cruise to the foot of the towering Murchison Falls, keeping an eye out for the hippos and crocodiles as you go!

 Whilst late-availability is possible, we would advise booking as soon as you can to guarantee your ideal dates.
 Our projects are very popular and spaces can fill up several months in advance, especially for the months of June to September.

 Please note, due to the nature of this project, we are unable to take volunteers with recent medical history.
 Please speak to your Destination Manager about this if you have any questions.